WhatsMyAgeAgain/clarkstreet/README.md

     * Run ```pip install requests``` to install the Python web requests package.
 1. Fork this repository in GitHub.
 1. Sign into GitHub Desktop and clone the forked repository onto your computer.

+### Loading changes into the repository
+1. Make sure your Google Sheet changes are reflected in their published pages ([categories](https://docs.google.com/spreadsheets/d/e/2PACX-1vQeyuO244no4aeI5yYGCIESoqAwCps-PifvaK-rha0_9QlMfTLtw7rSsvRZm2Ja_9KStnifFK8QoPqb/pubhtml) and [questions](https://docs.google.com/spreadsheets/d/e/2PACX-1vS3__N0kBG7rfASDY1FJTVgxPg7cq3TI6qAbKi9ARjKtUrLrKo3U_wxfLf0ukCVto7EVXiKXlItUpOk/pubhtml)).
+The publications only update every 5 minutes, so you may have to wait a bit.
 1. Navigate to the folder where you cloned the repository and run the ```load_json.py``` script.
 This will pull your changes from Google Sheets and load them into the ```resources``` folder.
 1. Commit and push your local changes to GitHub.
 1. Create a pull request to the master branch.